-In order to identify the right antecedent for each anaphoric noun phrase in a machine learning approach, certain syntactic and semantic features that are meant to limit the possible referents have to be considered.
-While these features have been implemented in different variations, they all serve the purpose of enforcing certain constrains that need to be satisfied before a link between a referent and a referring expression can be made.
+In order to identify the right antecedent for each anaphoric noun phrase in a machine learning approach, certain syntactic and semantic features, that are meant to limit the possible referents, have to be considered.
+While these features have been implemented in different variations, they all serve the purpose of enforcing the linguistic properties that need to be satisfied before a link between a referent and a referring expression can be made.

-\paragraph{Gender agreement:} Referents must agree with the gender of the referring expression to be considered as candidates
+\paragraph{Gender agreement} Referents must agree with the gender of the referring expression to be considered as candidates.

-\paragraph{Person agreement:} This constraint refers to the English form of person, which is split in three categories: first, second and third person.
+\paragraph{Person agreement} This constraint refers to the English form of person, which is split in three categories: first, second and third person.
 The third person is then identified as male, female or nonpersonal (``it'') gender.
 Referents and referring expressions must also match in this aspect to be linked.

-\paragraph{Number agreement:} Referents and referring expressing must agree in numbers, meaning that the expressions must distinguished in singular and plural expressions
+\paragraph{Number agreement} Referents and referring expressing must agree in numbers, meaning that the expressions must be distinguished in singular and plural expressions.

-\paragraph{Binding theory:} Refers to the syntactic relationships that exist in English between the referential expressions and the possible antecedents when they appear in the same sentence, as identified by \cite{Chomsky1981}.
+\paragraph{Binding theory} Refers to the syntactic relationships that exist in English between the referential expressions and the possible antecedents when they appear in the same sentence, as identified by \cite{Chomsky1981}.
 One way to interpret this binding theory is to identify that reflexive pronouns (i.e. ``himself'', ``herself'', ``themselves'') co-refer with the immediate clause that contains them, whereas the opposite happens for non reflexive pronouns.

-\paragraph{Selectional Restrictions:} This constrain refers to the elimination of a certain antecedent based on the properties a verb places on it.
+\paragraph{Selectional Restrictions} This constraint refers to the elimination of a certain antecedent based on the properties a verb places on it.

-\paragraph{Recency:} The referent of a pronoun is more likely to be introduced in statements that are closer to it.
+\paragraph{Recency} The referent of a pronoun is more likely to be introduced in statements that are closer to it.
 Therefore, we consider those clauses closer to the anaphoric pronouns more important. \\

-Apart from the English syntactic constrains, a lot of earlier research has identified some not as strict constraints that set a priority of some antecedents over others \citep{Jurafsky:2009:SLP:1214993}.
+Apart from the English syntactic constraints, a lot of earlier research has identified some not as strict constraints that set a priority of particular antecedents over others \citep{Jurafsky:2009:SLP:1214993}.

-\paragraph{Discourse structure:} Limitations to the referent of an entity can be applied due to structural characteristics.
+\paragraph{Discourse structure} Limitations to the referent of an entity can be applied due to structural characteristics.

 The grammatical role of entities in subject position are more important than those in object position and as a result this behaviour translates to the mentions in subsequent positions.
 This is based on the salience hierarchy theory by \cite{Hajicova:1982:RHA:991813.991830}.